 CAN I CALL SUPERCELL?

 We don't offer support via phone but we are easy to reach either directly from within the game or via email.
-Our well trained support staff is happy to answer your questions 24/7 in the following languages: Arabic, Dutch, Chinese (Simplified & Traditional), English, Farsi, Finnish, French, German, Indonesian, Italian, Japanese, Korean, Malay, Portuguese, Russian, Spanish, Thai, Turkish and Vietnamese.
+Our well trained support staff is happy to answer your questions 24/7 in the following languages: Arabic, Chinese (Simplified & Traditional), English, Finnish, French, German, Indonesian, Italian, Japanese, Korean, Malay, Portuguese, Russian, Spanish and Turkish.

 HOW TO CONTACT US DIRECTLY FROM WITHIN THE GAME